vis-kid/octopress_drafts_previewer/source/_posts/2016-05-18-RSpec-for-Beginners.markdown

 So with this setup, you can test your Rails app, your models for example, and RSpec will not get confused about model classes used in Rails.
 This is necessary to require whenever you need stuff like `ActiveRecord`, `ApplicationController` and so on.
 So this is your normal scenario and therefore should be your fist logical choice as a beginner.

 Requiring ```spec_helper.rb``` on the other hand, will throw an error if you write tests that include business logic from your Rails app.
 In that scenario, RSpec would not know what you are talking about when you want to test some Rails model for example.
 So long story super short, ```spec_helper``` does not load Rails—that’s it!
 Of course you can go wild with configurations, but this is nothing I want you to be concerned about right now.
 Let’s focus on the basics, how to run tests and the syntax.
-The should suffice for starters.
+That should suffice for starters.
 Let’s move on!

 ## Running Tests

 You are ready to run your tests.
 RSpec requires your test files to have a specific suffix like ```_spec``` to understand which files to run.
-If you use a generator, this is not a concern actually but if you want to write your test files on your own, this is how they need to end.
+If you use a generator, this is not a concern actually but if you want to write test files on your own, this is how they need to end.
 So you will need to put a file like ```your_first_test_spec.rb``` in your `spec` directory.
 Using the generator for creating a dummy model already provided us with ```spec/models/dummy_model_spec.rb```.
 Not bad!
 One thing left to do before the tests are ready:

 ###### Terminal